ABRG-Models/Tessellations/README.md

 ```
 python warmpFieldVis.py
 ```
-you can continue the run at the same parameters or else at different ones this is set in the **warmpField.py** script.
+you can continue the run at the same parameters or else at different ones this is set in the **warmpFieldVis.py** script.
 If you try a continuation run by using **coldpFieldVis.sh** you will get severe errors because the tessellation seedpoints will have been changed so the domains are different.

-The startup .h5 files will be overwritten so if you wish to save a configuration for particular parameters you will have to rename and save them in another directory for reuse.
+The startup .h5 files (**first.h5**, **second.h5** etc) will be overwritten so if you wish to save a configuration for particular parameters you will have to rename and save them in another directory for reuse.

 If you wish to run on from a warm start keeping all parameters the same there is no need to rerun the script to create